cyschneck/History-Survival-Guide/README.md

 A science and history blog that explores scientific concepts with practical information about how to recreate and use the techniques described.
 The History Survival Guide (or,  A Time Traveler’s Guide to Surviving History) has been updating since July 2019.
 Each page is the accumulation of research for a particular topic, synthesized and summarized in a useful ‘survival guide’ format.
 So far, topics covered included using the proper motion of stars to determine what time period a time traveler could have found themselves in, deciphering ‘Hobo Symbols’ of the 1800’s, and how to read the Pioneer Plaque.
 All pages are done in a pulp science fiction aesthetic.

-This github includse all relevant code and images used in a given guidebook page
+This github repo includes all relevant code and images used in a given guidebook page

 [historysurvivalguide.com](http://historysurvivalguide.com/)